Current Abortion News

 While it is faster and easier for the provider to dispense pills without ultrasound confirmation of pregnancy, it places an undue burden of risk on you, the patient.

-An ectopic pregnancy is not “treated” or removed by an abortion procedure or abortion pills and could rupture at any moment, causing bleeding, infection, and even death.
+An ectopic pregnancy is not “treated” or removed by an abortion procedure or pills and could rupture at any moment, causing bleeding, infection, and even death.

 Ectopic pregnancies are on the rise: 2% of all pregnancies in the USA are ectopic. [source:https://www.webmd.com/baby/pregnancy-ectopic-pregnancy ]